Search the best hotels in Mérida

 - Coqui Coqui: a stylish one-room boutique with a balcony overlooking a courtyard, offering an ornate and indulgent room, royally-elegant, with a pampering spa and Parisian cafe.
 Adults only.
 Perfect for a romantic break.

 - Hotel Hacienda Mérida offers fabulously stylish accommodation just a short walk from the main square.
 A traditional exterior belies contemporary interiors plus a bar and two pools.

-- Mérida’s weather doesn’t change too much throughout the year, it’s always pretty hot, with daily average maximums rarely dropping below 30ºC, and peaking out at about 38ºC during the warmest months, May, June and July.
-And there’s not much rain outside the rainy seasons which are October through January and April through July.
+- Mérida’s weather doesn’t change too much throughout the year.
+It’s always pretty hot and rarely drops below 30ºC and peaks out at about 38ºC during the warmest months, May, June and July.
+There’s not much rain outside the rainy seasons which are October to January and April to July.
 September is nice and quiet, and January and February are very pleasant too, though Christmas and New Year are also among the most popular times to visit.

 Best Hotels in Mérida